DEM0NAssissan7/desktop-icons-neo/README.md

 ## Current Project version

-Desktop Icons: Neo - Version 1.4 LTS
+Desktop Icons: Neo - Version 1.4.1 LTS

+You are currently on the legacy branch.
+This is the version of the extension that uses older APIs that will work with older versions of GNOME.
+You would want to use this version if you use a distrobution like Ubuntu 20.04 that uses GNOME Shell 3.36.
+The main branch will not work as intended with that version of GNOME, so you can use this branch instead.

 ## Requirements

-The versions referenced here are GUARANTEED to completely work with the extension.
 * GNOME Shell >= 3.32
 * Nautilus >= 3.32